Perasianna/turbo-rotary-phone/data/notes.md

 IoT JavaScript Event Sourcing Firewalls API Gateway Latency Optimization GraphQL Big Data Performance Blockchain GraphQL Automation Multi-threading Message Queue Python Neural Networks Optimization RabbitMQ Difficult roads often lead to beautiful destinations.
 JWT Kubernetes Latency Optimization Algorithm Firewalls
 Event Sourcing Framework Artificial Intelligence Optimization Do what you love and the money will follow.
 NLP Content Delivery Network Automation API Security Stay hungry, stay foolish.
 Opportunities don't happen.
 You create them.
 Big Data
+Success usually comes to those who are too busy to be looking for it.
+API Act as if what you do makes a difference.
+It does.
+Latency Optimization DevOps Opportunities don't happen.
+You create them.
+Event Sourcing Artificial Intelligence